-Women’s daywear in the 1940s were usually dresses with a modest tailored neckline and a-line skirt.
+A woman’s daywear in the 1940s was usually a dress with a modest tailored neckline and an A-line skirt.
 Daytime was not the time to wear sexy pin up dresses or long evening gowns.
-1940s tea dresses were worn while running errands, having tea with friends and casual afternoon parties.
-Dresses often came in fun small prints like florals and polka dots or solid colors accented with white piping or rick rack.
-Pockets were a must for 1940s house dress as well as easy in and out access which is why the shirtwaist dress was the most common 1940s house dress and tea dress.
-They were also the most popular style for mature women wearing Mrs sizes.
+Rather, 1940s tea dresses were worn while running errands, having tea with friends, or for casual afternoon parties.
+Dresses often came in fun small prints like florals and polka dots, or in solid colors accented with white piping or rickrack.
+Pockets were a must for the 1940s house dress, as was easy in and out access, which is why the shirtwaist dress was the most common 1940s house dress and tea dress.
+They were also the most popular style for mature women wearing Mrs. sizes.
 Solid colors, long sleeves and longer hemlines were ideal dresses for women over 30 (yes 30!)

-These new 1940s dresses embrace the colors, prints, and fashions of vintage 1940s day dresses, tea dresses and mature women’s dresses but with modern fit and sizes (many plus sizes too!)
-We link to online retailers in the USA and UK to make your search easier.
+These new 1940s dresses embrace the colors, prints, and fashions of vintage 1940s day dresses, tea dresses and mature women’s dresses but with modern fit and sizes — including plus sizes for many!
+We link to online retailers in the both the USA and UK to make your search easier.